MackHartley/RoundedProgressBar/README.md

 # Why I Made This 💭

 A while back I was working on an Android app which relied heavily on having a few good looking progress bars.
-I found THIS library which was the best option in my opinion.
+I found [this](https://github.com/akexorcist/RoundCornerProgressBar) library which was the best option in my opinion.
 However, as my project progressed I encountered the following issues with it:

 - No ability to set text color depending on where it's drawn
 - Issues with saving state on config change when using multiple progress bars